conda-incubator/conda-recipe-manager/README.md

 - @cbouss for his work on the [Percy project](https://github.com/anaconda/percy) that originally inspired the recipe parser.
 - @akabanovs for his work and experimentation on package dependency graph building.
 - @JeanChristopheMorinPerso for his PR review contributions when this project was a part of `Percy` and answering questions about the `conda` file formats.
+- @mrbean-bremen for maintaining the `pyfakefs` project and for providing guidance and assistance with `pyfakefs`.